fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 ### Lion cubs

 At 3pm we clamber back onto the open top truck and drive off again, this time scanning for cheetah CF13 and Alfie’s pack of dogs.
 In the same direction there’s a tourist report of lions and their cubs.
-The signals don't give us much to track, a faint long range signal perhaps, emerging from the wilderness where no car can go.
+The signals don't give us much to track, a faint long range signal perhaps, a ping from the wilderness where no car can go.
 We focus on the lions.

 Between points 7 and 8 on the park map there’s a low bridge that crosses the river.
 There’s a small pool of standing water where birds feed and terrapins sit.
 Looking downstream we found the lions.
 A pride of 4 adult females, lying in the dry mud, their tails occasionally wafting away flies.
 Amongst them their cubs played.
 We tried to count them, 7 maybe?
 8?
 Another one runs out from the long grass, 9?
 A tenth pops up its head from behind mum.
 An elephant monitor drives by, "I've never seen so many lion cubs", he says.